alexthemitchell/eslint-plugin-classes-bind-methods/README.md

 **Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-classes-bind-methods` globally.

+## Purpose

+Instance methods which call out to other instance methods or variables using the `this` keyword must have been bound to `this` before the call, otherwise a TypeError will occur.

+## Rule Details

+Reduce the occurance of TypeErrors caused by dereferencing an undefined `this` inside an instance method.

 ## Usage

 Add `classes-bind-methods` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: